Guide to Parental Controls & Online Safety

 Spectrum Internet Parental Controls

 When you switch to Spectrum, you gain multiple online safety features for both internet and TV services.
 Spectrum parental controls include content filtering and credit card restrictions on your TV guide and all aforementioned parental controls for internet use.
-One limitation you may find with Spectrum’s Security Suite is the inability to integrate it with some Apple operating systems, but overall it’s a handy bonus feature on top of your internet subscription.
+One limitation you may find with Spectrum’s Security Suite is the inability to integrate with some Apple operating systems.
+However, overall it’s a handy bonus feature on top of your internet subscription.

 Verizon FiOS Parental Controls